-Narrative immersion occurs where a person becomes engrossed (for example in a story) and feels compelled to experience it to its endpoint.
-This may be spatial (for example because of a fascination with the environment); temporal (resulting from a preoccupation with the story) or emotional (resulting from a strong emotional attachment to the characters and concern about their fate).
-Challenge based immersion results from a consumer being so pre-occupied with a particular task (such as beating or attaining a level in a game) that they feel compelled to complete it.
+Narrative immersion occurs where a person becomes engrossed (e.g., in a story) and feels compelled to experience it to its endpoint.
+This may be spatial (e.g., because of a fascination with the environment); temporal (resulting from a pre-occupation with the story), or emotional (resulting from a strong emotional attachment to the characters and concern about their fate).
+Challenge-based immersion results from a consumer being so pre-occupied with a particular task (such as beating or attaining a level in a game) that they feel compelled to complete it.